We are all living sacrifices…for something or someone…for good or evil!!

 As busy moms and grandmas, how often do we look for God’s purpose when we are being consumed by a whirlwind of activity all around us?
-We are teachers, taxi drivers, counselors and nurses… you fill in the blank!
+We are teachers, comforters, taxis, counselors, nurses… you fill in the blank!

 Are we too busy in our “life of urgency”

 to look for God’s purpose in our next interruption?

 Is it a mute point when we are fractured with wrong attitudes

 “I cried out to him with my mouth; his praise was on my tongue.

 If I had cherished sin in my heart, the Lord would not have listened…”

 ~Jackie Johnson - I am a former tribal missionary to the Kuna Indians on the Colombian border in Central America.
 Fluent in several languages, my husband and I currently pastor a Spanish-speaking church in Southern California.
 My passion is discipling and equipping dedicated young women for life, marriage, motherhood, and beyond.
 I am the mother of two daughters and the grandmother of three Princesses and four young Knights.